jboss-developer/jboss-brms-quickstarts/helloworld-brms/README.md

         mvn clean test -Penable-test,brms

-The BRMS profile enables the `http://localhost:8080/business-central/maven2/` repository and adds the `org.jboss.quickstarts.brms:helloworld-brms-kmodule:6.1.0` as a project dependency.
+The `brms` profile enables the `http://localhost:8080/business-central/maven2/` repository and adds the `org.jboss.quickstarts.brms:helloworld-brms-kmodule:6.1.0` as a project dependency.

 Now the tests complete successfully.